 - School libraries on District Dispatch

 The Elementary and Secondary Education Act (ESEA) or what was previously known as No Child Left Behind (NCLB) was scheduled to be reauthorized in 2009 but congress has not yet done so.
 However, both the Senate and House have been holding hearings and meetings throughout 2010 and 2011 on what should be included in a reauthorized ESEA bill.
 During this time, the Washington Office has been meeting with key legislators and staff working to get school libraries included into ESEA.

-- Staffed by a state certified or licensed school librarian;
+- Is staffed by a state-certified school librarian;

-- Having up-to-date books, materials, equipment, and technology (including broadband);
+- Has up-to-date books, materials, equipment and technology;

-- Including regular collaboration between classroom teachers and school librarians to assist with the development and implementation of curriculum;
+- Includes regular collaboration between classroom teachers and school librarians to assist with development and implementation of the curriculum; and

 - Supports the development of digital literacy skills.